 Can you imagine life without plastic?
 Since World War II, plastic materials have slowly become a common element in our daily lives.
 Many of the most familiar plastics are less than 100 years old.
-Let’s take a look at the timeline of development for specific plastic materials.
+Let’s take a look at the timeline for the invention of plastic materials.

 Invented in 1862 by Alexander Parkes, Parkesine was first made public at the Great International Exhibition in London.
 Parkes made this material from the cellulose found in the cell walls of plants.
 Initially promoted as an inexpensive replacement for rubber, Parkesine was moldable, transparent and maintained its shape after cooling.